-We were also able to try out our new rugby shirts by Barbarian.
+We were also able to try out our new rugby shirts, sent to us by Barbarian.

 As opposed to rugby “style”shirts, these are real rugby shirts.
 I have never experienced a shirt with fabric this tough, and felt ready to be pummelled by a Rooster.
 Several other qualities stood out as well - including the perfect shade of Navy and the generous cut.

 Here is another example of tough material – Orvis Men’s Ultimate Khakis, plain front and cuffed.

 |Leather Man Belt - White Code Flags on Natural; Feathered Edge|